 In Conway and Walker (as joint official liquidators of Weavering Macro Fixed Income Fund Limited) v SEB [2016 (2) CILR 514], the Court of Appeal stated that “the cash flow test in the Cayman Islands is not confined to consideration of debts that are immediately due and payable.
 It permits consideration also of debts that will become due in the reasonably near future”.
 What constitutes the “reasonably near future” will be specific to each case.

-Cayman insolvency and creditors’ rights laws do not interact to a significant extent with the viability, desirability or choice of informal and consensual out-of-court restructuring and work-out strategies.
-In particular, Cayman legislation is silent on consensual restructuring negotiations and therefore does not require that they take place before the commencement of a formal statutory process.
+Cayman insolvency and creditors’ rights laws do not interact to a significant extent with the viability, desirability or choice of informal and consensual out-of-court restructuring and workout strategies.
+In particular, Cayman legislation is silent on consensual restructuring negotiations save that the CAA amendments now identify an intention to present a compromise or arrangement by way of a consensual restructuring as a ground for the appointment of restructuring officers.

 As noted in 2.3 Obligation to Commence Formal Insolvency Proceedings, if a company is insolvent or of doubtful solvency, its directors have a fiduciary duty to act with regard to the interests of its creditors.